kynex7510/3dbrew/content/ACTA:ReserveTransfer.md

 # Description

 Initializes a Nintendo Network ID account transfer to a new device.
+The account slot must be 0xFE.
+Therefore, this command can only be used with the currently loaded account.

 # DeviceInfo